asvarvara/MitSorter/README.md

 You can specify the number of cores via the *--cores* flag to the snakemake command.
 <br/>
 <br/>
-The workflow uses the latest available version of Dorado for the Conda environment (dorado-0.7.2, https://anaconda.org/HCC/dorado/files) for basecalling, together with the most recent modified basecalling models (sup v5.0.0) to achieve optimal accuracy for following variant calling.
+The workflow uses the latest available version of Dorado for the Conda environment (dorado-0.7.2, https://anaconda.org/HCC/dorado/files) for basecalling, together with the most recent modified basecalling models (*sup v5.0.0*) to achieve optimal accuracy for following variant calling.
 <br/>
 However, this configuration may introduce computational slowdowns.
-A significant speed-up in the basecalling step can be achieved by switching to the (hac v4.3.0) models without leading differences in terms of discrimination between methulated and unmethylated reads.
+A significant speed-up in the basecalling step can be achieved by switching to the *hac v4.3.0* models without leading differences in terms of discrimination between methulated and unmethylated reads.
 This modification can be implemented by adjusting the model specification in the second rule of the *Snakefile*.
 <br/>
 <br/>
-Both pairs of models are provided in the repository and you can find them inside the *data* folder, as well as the hac v4.1.0 models that are required mandatorily in case of older 4kHz input data
+Both pairs of models are provided in the repository and you can find them inside the *data* folder, as well as the *hac v4.1.0* models that are required mandatorily in case of older 4kHz input data.